michaelt47/Roman-Numerals/README.md

 # Roman-Numerals
-Coding Challenge for BYU OIT AppEng.
-Converts user input from decimal to Roman numerals, and vice versa.
+Converts user input 1 to 3999 from decimal to Roman numerals, and vice versa.

 Compiled using C++17.